sonata-project/SonataIntlBundle/docs/reference/locale.rst

 ---------

 The SonataIntlBundle provides a service to automatically detect the user's locale.
-``sonata.intl.locale_detector`` will be session-based if you're using Symfony < 2.1.x ; request-based otherwise.
+``sonata.intl.locale_detector`` will be request-based.

-You'll need to handle the locale setting however (in request or session, depending on your Symfony version).
+You'll need to handle the locale setting however.

 Twig usage
 ----------